ChristianHur/152-081-Programming-in-Python/unit10/apply/README.md

 - Create Getter and Setter methods to set and return each data field

 ## Part 2: RegularEmployee Class (subclass)
-Create a Python file called regularEmployee.py.
+Create a Python file called *regularEmployee.py*.
 A regular employee inherits all the properties in the super class in addition to its own unique properties.
 Include the following in this module.
-- Create a class called RegularEmployee that extends the Employee super class (make sure you import the Employee class first)
+- Create a class called `RegularEmployee` that extends the Employee super class (make sure you import the `Employee` class first)
-- Constructor that initializes all dependent fields (e.g. fields that are unique only to the RegularEmployee class.)
+- Constructor that initializes all dependent fields (e.g. fields that are unique only to the `RegularEmployee` class.)
 	- Hours worked (float)
 	- Hourly rate (float)
 	- Regular pay (float)
 	- Overtime pay (float)
 - Pass all common fields to the super class
 - Create Getter and Setter methods to set and return each data field
-- Create a method called calculatePay() to calculate and update the weekly pay in the super class.
+- Create a method called *calculatePay()* to calculate and update the weekly pay in the super class.
-- Create a method called calculateOverTimePay() to calculate the overtime pay.
+- Create a method called *calculateOverTimePay()* to calculate the overtime pay.
 This method should update the overtime pay property

 ## Part 3: Supervisor Class (subclass)
-Create a Python file called supervisor.py.
+Create a Python file called *supervisor.py*.
 A supervisor inherits all the properties in the super class in addition to its own unique properties.
 Include the following in this module.
-- Create a class called Supervisor that extends the Employee super class (be sure to import the Employee class)
+- Create a class called `Supervisor` that extends the `Employee` super class (be sure to import the `Employee` class)
-- Constructor that initializes all dependent fields (e.g. fields that are unique to the Supervisor class.)
+- Constructor that initializes all dependent fields (e.g. fields that are unique to the `Supervisor` class.)
 	- Salary (float)
 - Pass all common fields to the super class
 - Create Getter and Setter methods to set and return each data field
-- Create a method called calculatePay() to calculate and update the weekly pay in the super class.
+- Create a method called *calculatePay()* to calculate and update the weekly pay in the super class.

 ## Part 4: Driver Application
-Create a Python file called work.py.
+Create a Python file called *work.py*.
 This will be the driver (main) program.
 Include the following in this file.
-- Import these classes from the appropriate modules: RegularEmployee, Supervisor
+- Import these classes from the appropriate modules: `RegularEmployee`, `Supervisor`
-- Create a main() method to start the program
+- Create a *main()* method to start the program
 - Create function(s) to setup the employee data
 - Create function(s) to process and print employee weekly pay to the screen